 - 1. Toggle the editing option on for the parcels layer. - 2.
 Double-click on the first instance of a duplicate geometry in the Topology Checker error table to zoom to it. - 3.
-Use the Select Features by Rectangle tool () to select the duplicate parcel. - 4.
+Use the Select Features by Rectangle tool ([]) to select the duplicate parcel. - 4.
 Open the attribute table. - 5.
 Change the display filter in the lower-right corner to Show Selected Features:

 - 6. Notice that all the attributes are identical.
-It is wise to verify this to ensure you do not delete any unique data. - 7.
-Select the feature with the higher row number and click on the Delete selected button (..................................). - 8.
+It is wise to verify this to ensure you do not delete any unique data. - 8.
 Toggle off editing for this layer and save the changes.